cl3rO3Y/road-traffic-injuries/docs/installation.md

   Not found: Dataset road-traffic-injuries-453410:dbt_rti was not found in location EU
 ```

+Navigate to the BigQuery console, verify the dataset’s location under its details, and ensure it matches the specified geographic region in your dbt project settings.

-💡 You have to replicate the dataset in BigQuery's interface in your geographic location and then make it the primary location.
+💡 If this is not the case, you have to replicate the dataset in BigQuery's interface in your geographic location and then make it the primary location.